Interactive Module Development

 Process

 We identified a gap in the curricular material we provide to students as pre-work for interactive sessions.
-Most pre-work has been passive readings and watching videos.
+Most pre-work included passive readings and watching videos.
 Theories for multimedia design, andragogy, and cognitive load posit that adults retain information better if there are ways for them to practice what they have learned.
 The evidence shows that interactive learning is better than passive learning.
 Articulate is one of the top-line resources for interactive module development.
-The college purchased 10 seats for instructional designers, specific faculty, and multimedia design specialists to use the software package.
+The college purchased 10 seats for instructional designers, faculty, and multimedia design specialists to use to develop modules.

-For the Illinois Medicine Curriculum (IMC), I collaborate with faculty to create interactive educational modules using Articulate Rise, Storyline, and Review.
-Here are some examples of my work with this software.
-The Articulate team at the University of Illinois College of Medicine (UICOM) has made 80+ modules since 2019 and I developed and/or designed the ones listed below.
-I ensure the Articulate team is provided with regular updates to new product implementation such as more modern templates and themes in Rise as well as microlearning course development options, and any additional training they may need.
+For the Illinois Medicine Curriculum (IMC), I collaborated with faculty to create interactive educational modules using Articulate Rise, Storyline, and Review.
+The Articulate team at the University of Illinois College of Medicine (UICOM) had made 80+ modules between 2019 and when I left the university in 2024.
+I developed and/or designed the ones listed below.
+I ensured the Articulate team was provided with regular updates to new product implementation such as more modern templates and themes in Rise as well as microlearning course development options, and any additional training they may needed.

 Coursemodule